 These groups provide regularly scheduled and special event programs in the areas of social activities, meals, education, and community service.

 The Hillel House for Jewish Life is found at 2238 Chew Street.
 It maintains a kosher kitchen, hosts weekly Shabbat dinners and services on Friday nights, and sponsors educational, religious, and cultural events.
 Hillel also sponsors several off-campus events throughout the academic year and serves as a drop-in center for students.

 Located at 2339 Liberty Street is the Newman Center where weekly fellowship dinners and study groups are offered for the Roman Catholic community.

 For more information go to www.muhlenberg.edu/student-life/religiouslife/

-The Office of Student Organizations, Leadership & Engagement plans, supports, and promotes diverse cultural, educational, social, and recreational programs which enhance the quality of campus life and community spirit.
+The Office of Student Organizations, Leadership, and Engagement plans, supports, and promotes diverse cultural, educational, social, and recreational programs which enhance the quality of campus life and community spirit.
 The student activities program at Muhlenberg is student initiated and supports a broad array of experiences (concerts, dances, speakers, comedians, musicians, etc.).
-The Muhlenberg Activities Council (MAC) is the student organization which works closely with the Office of Student Organizations, Leadership & Engagement and recommends activities in areas affecting Muhlenberg student life.
+The Muhlenberg Activities Council (MAC) is the student organization which works closely with the Office of Student Organizations, Leadership, and Engagement and recommends activities in areas affecting Muhlenberg student life.
 In addition to working with MAC, this office assists recognized student clubs and organizations in providing special interest programming for Muhlenberg students and provides guidance to groups of students wishing to create new clubs and organizations.